0cyn/corellium-toolkit/README.md

 WIP:

-`corctl` is a Shell-styled interface for interacting with the Corellium Web API, controlling devices/projects, etc. Usage is reminiscent of DISKUTIL on windows.
+`corctl` is a Shell-styled interface for interacting with the Corellium Web API, controlling devices/projects, etc.

 `src/kcorellium` is a python based API Wrapper for Corellium's web api